Hyundai Motor Group

 What chemistry is the Hyundai e-GMP 99.8 kWh (EV9)?

-The Hyundai e-GMP 99.8 kWh (EV9) uses NCM 811 cells supplied by SK On (Hungary, US plant ramping).
+The Hyundai e-GMP 99.8 kWh (EV9) uses NCM 811 chemistry.
+Cells are supplied by SK On (Hungary, US plant ramping).
 Cell format: Pouch.
 Pack architecture: 180+ cells in extended series-parallel modules, 800V architecture, liquid-cooled.

 What is the warranty on this pack?